chrisheuberger/nationbuilder-guide/community/index.md

 {: .center-container}
 ![bullhorn](../images/bullhorn.png)

 The **People** section and **Communication** section of your NationBuilder control panel are closely related.
-Together, they help you organize, filter, track, and interact with your users keeps track of users.
+Together, they help you organize, filter, track, and interact with your users.
 This is a big part of the power behind the NationBuilder platform which simplifies this connection in some really useful ways.

 Let’s begin in the **People** section.
 This is where any user that interacts with your site is stored and accessed.
 All people are essentially on a single list and filtered with tags and such.
 When a user fills out a form for the first time, NationBuilder will create a record in the **People** section with the data routed to their corresponding fields.